madsys-dev/DSA-2LM/README.md

 ### Figure 5-6

-The following three test scripts take approximately 9s + 9s + 1min35s (total about 2min).
-The raw results will be saved in the `figures/figure5-6/results` directory:
+The following three test scripts take approximately 9s + 9s + 1min 35s (total about 2 minutes).
+The raw results will be saved in the `figures/figure5-6/results` directory,

 ```sh
 cd figure5-6